UMMS-Biocore/bootcamp/session2/usefull.md

 	$ ls -l | awk '{print $3" "$9}'

-To put a space between columns I used space in quotes " ".
-If you want to put a tab character in between columns you can use "\t" this usage is called using "escape character" that you might see it in other tutorials;
+To put a space between columns, I used space in quotes `" "`.
+If you want to put a **tab** character in between columns you can use `"\t"` this usage is called using "escape character" that you might see it in other tutorials;

 	$ ls -l | awk '{print $3"\t"$9}'